Art

 The Brainwaves experience has visited museums and galleries in Bath, Guildford and Wakefield, and will also be heading to Edinburgh and Warwickshire over the summer.

-For more information about the brainwaves tour, visit: Art on the brain - Art Fund
+See more information about Art on the Brain.

 Follow on social #artbrainwaves #nationalartpass